ArtisticFumbles/ArtisticFumbles/README.md

 - 👋 Hi, I’m @ArtisticFumbles
-- 👀 I’m interested in modding and C#.
+- 👀 I’m interested in modding and C# ... for modding.
+Personally I'm more interested in Unreal & C++.
 - 🌱 I’m currently learning too much at the same time.
 It's a lifelong hobby.
 - 📫 How to reach me (TBD)
 - 😄 Pronouns: she/it